bingyangchen/KM-software/System Design/System Design 101.md

 ### How does Docker work?

-The diagram below shows the architecture of Docker and how it works when we run “docker build”, “docker pull” and “docker run”.
+The diagram below shows the architecture of Docker and how it works when we run `docker build`, `docker pull` and `docker run`.

 ![[docker.jpg]]